-Should attempts continue to be unsuccessful, the Vice Chancellor for Research and Economic Development, in conjunction with the Executive Director of GCA, will consider sanctions against the sub-recipient, including termination of the subcontract.
+Should attempts continue to be unsuccessful, the Vice Chancellor for the Division of Research, in conjunction with the Executive Director of OSPA, will consider sanctions against the sub-recipient, including termination of the subcontract.

 Upon receipt of an unfavorable audit report from a sub-recipient, the University will confirm that the sub-recipient has taken appropriate and timely corrective action.
 If a material weakness or other reportable condition exists, monitoring of the sub-recipient will be more frequent and management actions will be taken as appropriate.